 We may also ask you to complete surveys that we use for research purposes, although, you do not have to respond to them.

-If you use our public Wi-Fi we will collect the IP Address, browser type, language, venue location, MAC Address and device name that you use.
+If you use our free Wi-Fi networks we will collect the IP Address, browser type, language, venue location, MAC Address and device name that you use.
 We also collect the website addresses that you visit.
-Some of this data is not personal data under GDPR and we only use this information where it is strictly necessary and proportionate for the legitimate purposes of ensuring network and information security.
+Some of this data is not personal data under GDPR and we only use this information where it is strictly necessary and proportionate for the legitimate purposes of ensuring network and information security, in accordance with our WiFi Terms of Usage.

-If you connect to our public Wi-Fi network then we will ask you if you would like to receive news and offers from us.
+If you connect to our Wi-Fi networks via a captive portal then we may ask you if you would like to receive news and offers from us.
 We will store this information and with your consent, we will contact you via email about other related products and services we provide which we think may be of interest to you.
 You have the right to refuse and you can opt-out at any time by emailing email@example.com with the subject header “unsubscribe” or via the unsubscribe link in the footer of our email.

 If you visit any of our websites we may use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We may collect details of your visits to our website including, but not limited to, traffic data, location data, web logs and other communication data, and the resources that you access.
 This is statistical data about our users' browsing actions and patterns; it does not identify you as an individual.
 For the same reason, we may obtain information about your general internet usage by using cookies.
 Please refer to our Cookie Statement for further information.